 Hunter Hayes — Sept.
 9

-Hunter Hayes turns 25 this year!
+Hunter Hayes turns 26 this year!
 The young musician is more talented than most people realize.
 Not only can he sing, but he can play a whopping 30 different instruments.
 Hayes has been playing music since he was just a kid, and even performed at the White House for Bill Clinton when he was just seven-years-old.
-Watch his recent duet with Kelsea Ballerini to celebrate his big day.

 Joey Feek (1975 – 2016) — Sept.
 9

-One half of Joey+Rory, Joey Feek passed away earlier this year at age 40 due to cancer.
-She leaves behind her husband Rory and young daughter Indiana.
-Celebrate her birthday by heading to theaters on Sept.
-20 to see To Joey, With Love — a documentary film featuring footage from the last few years of her life.
+One half of Joey+Rory, Joey Feek passed away at age 40 due to cancer.
+She is survived by her husband Rory and young daughter Indiana.
+Celebrate her birthday by watching To Joey, With Love — a documentary film featuring footage from the last few years of her life.

 Charles Kelley — Sept.
 11